 One of the big selling points for our new home was the adorable playroom on the main floor.
 Well, that and the shiplap wall.
 But we really felt like our last home just didn’t have a great space for the little ones to play, so we really wanted that in this house!
-The previous owners turned their formal living room into a playroom – and it was PERFECT.
+The previous owners turned their formal living room into a playroom – complete with chalkboard paint on the walls – and it was PERFECT.
 And I’m excited to share with y’all my fun playroom ideas for toddlers, now that our playroom decor is all finished!

-I took some photos of the previous owners playroom, because I loved the way they had it set up.
-They had painted the lower half of the wall with chalk paint, and put a chair rail shelf (not a technically correct term, I’m sure) in the middle for books.
+I took some photos of the previous owners playroom, because I loved the way they had their play space set up.
+They had painted the lower half of the wall with chalk paint, and put a chair rail shelf (not a technically correct term, I’m sure) around the middle of the entire room for books.

 This shelf doesn’t make it easy for a 3 year old to get a book independently – but it does prevent them all from being pulled out at once!

 Aren loved the teepee they had, but I wanted to add a tent instead.
-I also liked the playroom organization and storage they had with the bench storage and seating by the window.
+I also liked the playroom organization and storage they had with the bench storage and window seat.
 However, I know the more storage we have… the more stuff we have.
 So for now I am leaving that out.

-Some quick searches on Pinterest and Instagram gave me a few new playroom ideas for toys and decor – and so I got to work!
+Some quick searches on Pinterest and Instagram gave me a few new playroom ideas for toys and decor – and so I got to work creating their fun space!

 Aren got this Kid Kraft vintage kitchen last year for her birthday, and it is still one of our most played with toys!
-Both Aren and Rowen love to cook up snacks and make coffee for me.
+Both Aren and Rowen love to cook up snacks in their play kitchen and make coffee for me.
 At some point they ripped out the kitchen sink, but it has taken a beating and is still standing!

 We have some random assortment of pots, pans, dishes, cake, and ice cream.
 I’ve thought about replacing these with “cuter” kitchen accessories – but they love what we have!
 So why fix what isn’t broken, right?

 Notice anything strange about this shopping cart?
 Oh yeah, NO WHEELS.
 That’s right.
 I didn’t read the directions when I put the thing together.
-Clearly that was a bad idea because I ruined the wheels and had to toss them out.
+Clearly that was not a great idea because I ruined the wheels and had to toss them out.
 Oh well.
 Glad my kids aren’t judgy.